-New figures released by the Finance & Leasing Association (FLA) show that total asset finance new business (primarily leasing and hire purchase) grew in June 2022 by 2% compared with the same month in 2021.
-In the first half of 2022, new business was also 2% higher than in the same period in 2021.
+New figures released by the Finance & Leasing Association (FLA) show that total asset finance new business (primarily leasing and hire purchase) grew in September 2023 by 6% compared with the same month in 2022.
+In the nine months to September 2023, new business was 14% higher than in the same period in 2022.

 Commenting on the figures, Geraldine Kilkelly, Director of Research and Chief Economist at the FLA, said: